CloudHealth/cht_api_guide/_assignment/aws-account-assignment-delete.md

 ---
-title: Delete AWS Account Assignment
+title: Delete AWS Account Assignment (Version 1)
-position: 7
+position: 13
 description: Delete the relationship between an AWS account and the Partner Customer to which it was assigned.
 type: delete
 endpoint: https://chapi.cloudhealthtech.com/v1/aws_account_assignments